RFA Fort Victoria: Refit and carrier support

 On 11 May 2021 Fort Victoria suffered a small fire whilst alongside in Portland preparing for the Carrier Strike Group 2021 deployment, carrying munitions, fuel and other stores.
 Emergency services were called to the scene.
 However, the crew were able to successfully extinguish the small fire before their arrival.
 Four personnel were treated for smoke inhalation by ambulance crews and were taken to hospital but were not seriously injured.

 The ship was in refit in 2022 for an upgrade to her engines as well as other repairs.
-She was reported to have returned to active operations in December 2022.
+She was initially reported to have returned to active operations in December 2022.
+However, in May 2023 it was reported that the ship continued to suffer from significant problems that required rectification, and would likely maintain only a skeleton crew through 2023.
+Subsequently it was reported that the ship was "mechanically sound" and in an emergency could support an unplanned carrier group deployment, though this would then require taking sailors from other ships due to RFA personnel shortages.
+In early 2024, the ship was reported to be "in the care of the Cammell Laird shipyard" and in "poor condition".
+She was expected to remain in refit through 2024.
+In late 2024, it was reported that she would be placed in "extended readiness" (uncrewed reserve) for at least a year.

 Replacement

-The replacement of Fort Victoria with the first of a new class of Fleet Solid Support Ship is envisaged in around 2028.
+The replacement of Fort Victoria with the first of a new class of Fleet Solid Support Ship had been envisaged in around 2028.
 In July 2022, Rear-Admiral Paul Marshall, the Senior Responsible Officer for the Fleet Solid Support ship project, told the House of Commons Select Defence Committee that the lead ship of this class was envisaged for service entry in 2028.
+However, subsequently the Ministry of Defence indicated that the first ship of the new class would in fact not be operational until 2031.
+The MoD also indicated that it was therefore planned to maintain Fort Victoria in service for the required additional transitional period.